 Enrollment limited to 20 students.
 Priority enrollment is given to:

-- Nutrition Interventions, Communication, and Behavior Change (NICBC) students (for whom the course is a requirement);
+- Nutrition Interventions, Communication, and Behavior Change (NICBC) students;

 - Second-year students;